apache/nuttx/configs/teensy-lc/README.txt

 Teensy LC README
 ================

-  This is the README file for NuttX on the Teensy LC.
+  This is the README file for NuttX on the PJRC Teensy LC.
 The Teensy LC is a DIP style breakout board for the MKL25Z64 and comes with a USB based bootloader.
+Contributed by Michael Hope.

 Development Environment
 =======================